MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/information-protection-solution.md

 ## Licensing

-Microsoft Purview Information Protection capabilities are included with Microsoft 365 Compliance.
+Microsoft Purview Information Protection capabilities are included with Microsoft Purview.
 The licensing requirements can vary even within capabilities, depending on configuration options.
 To identify licensing requirements and options, see the [Microsoft 365 guidance for security & compliance](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance).

 ## Know your data